gvwilson/sensibleadventures/arecibo/arecibo.md

 The stranger shakes his head.
 "No.
-'Add' is not right.
 This language does not have the words."
 He sounds almost petulant.
-I need to count the spaces between the stars to know when I can be heard.
+"I need to count the spaces between the stars.
 What you have built does measure well enough.
 It is of no use."

 "It is of great use!"
 Wharru says hotly.
-"It tells us when the seasons will turn and what path the moon will take!"
+"It tells us the moon's path and when the seasons will turn!"

-The stranger does not reply to that.
-He just looks at the old woman.
+The stranger looks at the old woman without replying.
 *He knows,* she realizes with a shock.
 He knows the same thing she knows, that there are patterns in the stars and the lights that wander among them, and that those patterns *mean* something.

-"I must look elsewhere," the stranger says abruptly.
+"I must search elsewhere," the stranger says abruptly.
 With nothing more than that he starts to walk past them.

-Wharru catches his arm.
+Wharru steps into his path.
-"Are they all so rude where you come from?" he demands.
+"Are all your kin so rude?" he demands.

-"Wharru, don't," the old woman protests, but the young man ignores her.
+"Wharru, don't," the old woman protests, but he ignores her.
-He fought and killed on his way to the mountain, and in that sunset moment she can see his sorrows in the way he shifts his weight, readying to strike a blow.
+He fought and killed on his way to the mountain, and in that sunset moment she can see his hurts in the way he shifts his weight, readying to strike a blow.